derek2403/Cheer-Up/README.md

 ![Logo](https://github.com/derek2403/Cheer-Up/blob/main/public/logo.png?raw=true)

-An AI-driven mental healthcare assistant securely operating within a TEE, leveraging Gensyn’s swarm and Upstage's RAG to adaptively learn about each patient and provide personalized, context-aware guidance—all accessible via NEAR subscription.
+An AI-driven mental healthcare assistant securely operating with privacy and confidentiality within a TEE, leveraging Gensyn’s swarm and Upstage's RAG to adaptively learn about each patient and provide personalized, context-aware guidance—all accessible via NEAR subscription.

 ---

-## Inspiration: How We Came Up with This Idea💡
+## Inspiration: How We Came Up With This Idea 💡

+One of our team members, who is Asian, experienced personal mental health challenges but found that when they finally sought professional help, both family and friends labeled them as "weird."
+Moreover, he realized that in their culture and in many parts of Asia—there's a strong tendency to disregard the need for strict confidentiality.
+Often, people end up sharing their struggles openly because trusted, discreet care simply isn’t accessible or valued.

+We thought:

+> *"What if everyone could access mental health support that stays completely confidential, so they can get help without being judged by family and friends?"*

+This exploration led us to design a platform that is not only accessible and adaptive but also offers rock-solid confidentiality.
+Our research and real-life stories revealed that:

+- **Limited Mental Health Infrastructure:** In many Asian countries, a shortage of professionals and inadequate funding mean that reliable mental health care is scarce.
+- **Cultural and Social Barriers:** Deep-rooted cultural stigma—such as the need to "save face" and maintain family honor—often deters individuals from seeking help.
+Traditional beliefs and a preference for informal support further compound the problem.
+- **Economic and Systemic Challenges:** In regions with underfunded health services and uneven access between urban and rural areas, even those who want help may not be able to receive it in a timely, confidential manner.

+Understanding these challenges, we were inspired to create a mental healthcare assistant that preserves the user’s privacy while delivering personalized, effective support tailored to the unique cultural context of many Asian communities.

 ---